 In 2003, Wyndzen published one of the first scientific critiques of the disputed diagnosis “autogynephilia” created in 1989 by Ray Blanchard.
-Blanchard’s ideas had just been popularized by J. Michael Bailey in his book the The Man Who Would Be Queen and by Anne Lawrence on her website.
+Blanchard’s ideas had just been popularized by J. Michael Bailey in the book The Man Who Would Be Queen and on Anne Lawrence’s website.
 Wyndzen mailed the following notification of the new website material on 13 May 2003:

 Scientific critique of autogynephilia & psychopathology model of transsexualism